acgetchell/CDT-plusplus/.github/CONTRIBUTING.md

 [GitHub Actions] also has a lot of useful checks that will help fix your code.

 14. I will get to your change as soon as I can.
-Feel free to ping me on [Gitter] with any questions.
 You will receive proper credit for your contributions both in the code and any resulting scientific papers using the output of `git log --format='%aN | sort -u`.